Sunday, 29 March 2026

 In Jesus' final week he was often in the Temple.
-Only by day he frequented Jerusalem, except for the last night..
+By day (only) he frequented Jerusalem, openly, except for the last night..
 What about the other Jerusalem Temple mentions - was there a pattern?
 Did Jesus visit Jerusalem and its Temple regardless of danger?
 He would not put God to the test, would he?

 We may have the impression Jesus was in the Temple a lot?
 Or that he mostly travelled about the land?
 So then, let me look at that.